 For example, you can bring together the high-level analytics important to your management, without them having to sift through a huge amount of data to find what is important.

-You can also share your customer-related data with your Customer Relations teams, or even your competitors and sector analyzes with your Business Development and Business Intelligence teams.
+You can also share your customer-related data with your Customer Relations teams, or even your competitors and sector analyses with your Business Development and Business Intelligence teams.

 5. Create visual and engaging content